MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $input

 Contains an enumerator that enumerates all input that's passed to a function.
-The `$input` variable is available only to functions and script blocks (which are unnamed functions).
+The `$input` variable is available only to functions, script blocks (which are unnamed functions), and script files (which are saved script blocks).

 - In a function without a `begin`, `process`, or `end` block, the `$input` variable enumerates the collection of all input to the function.